EXCLUSIONARY RULE, PART 2.

-*Way back in the 90’s, I was a Deputy D.A., talking to a young police officer who was about to leave police work and head to law school.
-This officer had a perfectly fine reputation.
+*Anecdotally, way back in the 90’s, I was a Deputy D.A., talking to a young police officer who was about to leave police work and head to law school.
+The officer had a perfectly fine reputation.
 One thing he said on his way out the door of police work stuck with me.
-He said his experience was going to be very useful because, for one thing, he would know when the cops are lying– not that he would know if they are lying, but that he will know when they are lying.
+He said his experience as a police officer was going to be very useful because, for one thing, he would know, as a lawyer, when the cops are lying — he didn’t say he would know if they are lying, but that he would know when they are lying.

 Here’s another bit on the problem of 4th Amendment rights without remedies– really of illusory constitutional promises: